 Time: [Time]

-Location: [Location — or “at the school”][2–3 sentences describing the event in plain language.
-What will students do?
+Location: [Location][2 to 3 sentences describing the event in plain language.
 Is it competitive or participatory?
-What should they expect?]
+What should students expect?]

 Who should come: [Age group / belt level / all students]

-How to register: [Link or “Reply to this email” or “Speak to a coach before class”]
+How to register: [Link or “Reply to this email”]

 [Your Name]